plasmapanel/LabDriver/LabDriver/README.txt

 	instructions:
-		1.Specify how you want to edit header information -if manual is selected user will be prompted for values -if file is selected header will be read from a template (in same directory as .exe) a template is included with the desired form
+		1.Specify how you want to edit header information -if manual is selected user will be prompted for values -if file is selected header will be read from a template (headerTemplate.txt in same directory as .exe).
+			    A template is included with the desired form
 			NOTE: There are 3 modes for use here
 				1.User: The user is required to position source in proper place.
 The max pixels that will be looked at at a time is 1.
 				2.Dynamic: The VXM will automatically position source.
-NOTE: THIS HAS NOT BEEN IMPLEMENTED YET.
 				3.Static: The source should be fixed.
 Multiple pixels may be looked at concurrently
 		2. Enter Setup information (start voltage, end voltage, step size, number of pixels to be looked at, their coordinates).
 If Statuc mode is selected user will also be prompted for the number of concurrent pixels.
 NOTE: not all combinations have not been implemented yet.
 If they haven't been user will be alerted.
 NOTE: the number of pixels being measured at once has an effect on the sampling rate.
 These rates are detail below.
 		3.Run will commence.